Where the quiet meets the wild — and our words find their way.

 No polished résumé, no spotlight, no declarations.Only a breath drawn from silence, shaped by salt and shadow, tempered in solitude.The stories I carry were not written to impress.
 They rose slowly, like fog lifting from the sea.
 They were born with a pencil spreading gently on silky paper.

-I am a listener, writer and painter — not always in that order.
+I listen, write and paint — not always in that order.

 I create slowly – from silence and from questions that don’t go away.My words often begin when something is born or when something ends.